-Weekend Volunteer Trail Workday Projects Volunteer Trail Workday projects are great way to support Parks by helping to maintain and expand the 165 mile natural surface trail network, one of Montgomery Parks most popular facilities.
+Weekend Volunteer Trail Workday projects are a great way to support one of Montgomery Parks most popular facilities-trails.
+By participating in volunteer group trail maintenance or construction project you will be helping improve the natural surface trail network for all to enjoy.
 The minimum age to volunteer is 15 years old, however 13 & 14 years old may volunteer if an adult participates with them.
-All projects are SSL approved.To Sign Up click on Job Details below and the Schedule Tab on the next page.
+All projects are SSL approved.Please click on Job Details and then Schedule tab to sign up for a specific workday date(s).

 Background check required: No